ospfranco/ospfranco.github.io/_posts/2020-08-04-use-the-mapbox-sdk-to-render-any-tile-set.md

   image: "assets/taco.png"
 ---

-So here is a gem from the past, I won't disclose exactly what it was used for but at a previous job I "hacked" away at the react-native mapbox sdk, allowing it to render an arbitrary tile set, so here is a small guide for you to do the same
+So here is a gem from the past, I won't disclose exactly what it was used for but at a previous job I "hacked" away at the React Native Mapbox SDK, allowing it to render an arbitrary tile set, so here is a small guide for you to do the same.

 ## But... why?
 Well, it's not straightforward to see why this might be a good idea, but first of all: **Performance**, even though current mobile devices (smartphones and tablets) are mighty potent, if you have a large enough image, a device will have trouble rendering it, granted the problem might be barely noticeable on a iPad pro, but not everyone has such devices.